aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Gets the line style for notes.(for generator only)
+Gets the line style for notes.(for generator only, not filled in when reading document)

 **Returns:**
 [GraphInfo](../../com.aspose.pdf/graphinfo) - GraphInfo value